ReneBuschow/NB_2025/README.md

 System Requirements: arivisVision 4D is a propietary software running exclusively under Windows (hgere 10) , rewquires software license fees as well as a suitable GPU.

 Installation: Import Pipeline into the analysis module of arivis.

+Codeblock in R

+Version: The code was generated in R 4.4.0 runbning under Windows 10.
+The full code consist of base functionalities in the R-enviroment and should be compatible with any Version.

+System Requirements: The scripts were generated under Windows 10 but should work under Linux & MAC as well (not tested).

+Installation: Copy or open Code in any R instance